ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L.md

  So we're talking about all of life here as well as all of social systems and ecosystems and such things as that.

+ ## Quantum entanglement and the topological field theory
  So the first thing I want to do today is simplify the notation so that we don't have to draw quite such complicated diagrams.
  So the picture on the left here is a picture from the last session.
  It shows the structure of a very simple agent that makes some measurements using a reference frame called E and then writes some results of those measurements to memory using a reference frame called Y.